cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

     spec:
 ```

-## Step 5 - optional: deploy(ment)!
+## Step 5: deploy(ment)!
 Now create the deployment again.
-However this time it will be created based on the yaml file:
+Remember that you can always use the `--dry-run` flag to test.
+Use the yaml file you just wrote instead of the `run` generator.

 `kubectl create -f <your-file>.yaml`